The FJ Summit has now officially ended. This page remains here for reference of the great times we had.

-For the last 12 years, the FJ Summit has brought together Toyota owners from across North America and beyond.
+From 2007-2019, the FJ Summit has brought together Toyota owners from across North America and beyond.
 Strangers come together to form an enthusiastic community intent on sharing their love of the vehicle and four-wheeling.
 While four-wheeling is always an important focus of the event, the FJ Summit was far more than just organized trail runs.
 Summiteers attended clinics and learned off-road and vehicle skills from renowned instructors.
 Vendors meet with participants at their booths and on the trails, and evening social activities including sponsored dinners which give people a chance to mingle and have fun.

 The FJ Summit caters to more than just the off-road driver; it strives to be an entire vacation for the entire family.
 To do this, the FJ Summit is hosted in the beautiful, visitor-friendly mountain town of Ouray, Colorado.
 When participants are not on the trails, the FJ Summit provides a number of amenities including catered dinners, a kid’s raffle and classes and clinics to help ensure that everyone learns and grows in this sport.
 We add to that a substantial vendor presence to create an industry event where vendors can meet and promote their products to a willing congregation of customers.
 Outside of the FJ Summit, the town has hot springs, artist galleries, shopping, horseback riding, and hiking.

+No trail could depart without the hard work James does to coordinate, train, and support all of the trail leaders!
 Known as Woodsman on the FJ forum, our trail boss is a self-employed custom woodworker/cabinet maker from Indiana with a background in manufacturing and continuous improvement.
 He saves urban logs from the wood chipper and dismantles old barns to reclaim the rustic and weathered woods.
-When he isn't making sawdust, he enjoys skiing, mountain biking, renovating vintage Airstream trailers and driving his Sandstorm FJ Cruiser.
+When he isn’t making sawdust, he enjoys skiing, mountain biking, renovating vintage Airstream trailers and driving his Sandstorm FJ Cruiser.
 He may live in the Midwest but his business and love of the mountains and deserts brings him west many times each year.

 A very special thanks go out to the families of all the directors for their support.
 The Summit takes months of planning and sometimes that planning goes way into the night.
 Without their support and understanding, the Summit not be possible.